-- Leopard geckos are insectivores. - Invertebrate prey such as house crickets, black crickets and locusts should form the majority of the diet.
-Mealworms should be given in moderation and waxworms should only be given as occasional treats. - Live food should be gut loaded with a high calcium content supplement (8% of calcium in the dry matter) and many products are commercially available.
+- Crested geckos are omnivores so will eat both live food and vegetables. - They may be fed invertebrate prey such as house crickets, black crickets and locusts once or twice per week.
+Mealworms should only be given in moderation.
+Waxworms should only be given as occasional treats. - Live food should be gut loaded with a high calcium content supplement (8% of calcium in the dry matter) and many products are commercially available.
 It is worth checking the label for the calcium content.
 Live food should also be dusted with a high calcium balancer with little or no phosphorous content.
-Live food should be fed immediately after dusting and removed if not eaten within 30 minutes. - Water should always be available and a container is required which will allow the lizard to submerge completely.
+Live food should be fed immediately after dusting and removed if not eaten within 30 minutes. - A mix of fruit items and dark leafy salad vegetables may also be offered daily.
+Some keepers report success with the use of baby foods and specially formulated commercial diets, but care should be taken to check the vitamin and mineral contents of these foods. - Water should always be available and a container is required which will allow the lizard to submerge completely.
 This should be changed daily.
 Regular bathing may also be enjoyed.